johnchower/rtemplate/README.md

 produces a large dataset which isn't needed every step of the way, then time is wasted repeatedly re-loading it every time a script starts.

-I solved this by creating "Reserve" directories where data, cached data, and munge scripts wait dormant.
-When we need, for example, a dataset, we symlink it from `dataReserve` into `data` before a script calls `ProjectTemplate::load.data()`.
+To solve this, we added "Reserve" directories where data, cached data, and munge scripts wait dormant.
+When we need, for example, a dataset, we symlink it from `dataReserve` into `data` before a script calls `ProjectTemplate::load.project()`.
 The naming convention for these directories is to tack a "Reserve" on the end of the ProjectTemplate directory names.
 So, for example, `cacheReserve/` links to `cache/`.

 The `Makefile` controlls all of the symlinking through use of custom functions written in `functions.mk`.
 Example recipes that make use of these functions are